OpenLiberty/devfile-stack/test/README.md

 The devfile-stack repo is tested using Github Actions.
 The tests are run whenever a PR is created/updated/merged.
-The main workflow is defined in `stack-regression-tests.yml`.
+The GitHub Actions workflows for Open and WebSphere Liberty are defined in `.github/workflows`.

 ## Test Steps